Diversifying Question Generation over Knowledge Base via External Natural Questions: Related Work

 \subsection{Diversity Evaluation Metrics.}

 For diversifying text generation tasks, diversity evaluation is a core step.
 Early studies have proposed some popular diversity evaluation metrics, such as Distinct-n~\cite{Distinct} and Self-BLEU~\cite{selfBLEU}.
 For Distinct-n, it is a widely-used metric in various generation tasks, such as text generation~\cite{www21, AskGoodQuestion} and story generation ~\cite{storygeneration}.
 To be concrete, Distinct-n is calculated as the number of distinct tokens divided by the total number of tokens, which makes it more like a measure of the duplication of n-grams rather than diversity.
 For Self-BLEU, it first computes the BLEU~\cite{bleu} score of all instance pairs and then takes their average.
 It is worth noting the smaller the Self-BLEU score, the more diverse it is.
 Obviously, Distinct-n and self-BLEU are inappropriate to measure the diversity explored in this paper since the two metrics focus on the ratio of distinct n-grams.
 Meanwhile, the two diversity metrics ignore semantic relevance to the ground truth, which is the key to assessing diversity.
-In view of this, we propose a novel diversity metric called $Diverse@k$, which measures the diversity among multiple generated questions for each instance while ensuring their relevance. \hide{In view of this, we first propose a novel diversity metric that calculates the ratio of the different tokens between two texts.
-Then we devise another new metric to measure both diversity and relevance by adding confidence.}
+In view of this, we propose a novel diversity metric called $Diverse@k$, which measures the diversity among multiple generated questions for each instance while ensuring their relevance.